dmyersturnbull/mandos/README.md

 The “kitchen sink” preprocessing tool for chemical screens:
 **Fetch knowledge on compounds from public databases, squeezing it all into a consistent form.**

+**Note:** This repo is a testbed and will eventually be dramatically simplified.

 Mandos extracts ~30 annotation types, including:

 - mechanisms of action (MOAs), binding activity, classifications, pathways involved, gene expression effects,